cmd16/cs344-artificial-intelligence/final_project/README.md

 - However, you could run this with other review data.
 As long as you have a csv that has a column for "text" and a column for "stars" (where stars are inbetween 1 and 5), all you need to change is the filename.
 (If the rows are not in random order you'll also want to randomize the order of rows.)

+## Where to read the report
+- `report.ipynb` contains the final report